Hypnotherapy and Children:

 Children can be hypnotized as early as age 3, “but I have found that children ages 5 or older respond best to the treatment”.

 The role of parents during a hypnotherapy session?

 As in any therapy, it is important for parents to know what is going on.
-Maire’s office is arranged so that the parent can sit in on the sessions or have a visible view their child if it is felt that the child responds better in one-to one context.
-They really don’t play any part in the actual therapy; however their assistance is vital if dealing with childhood obesity.
+Maire’s office is arranged so that the parent can sit in on the sessions or have a visible view of their child.
+In my experience the child responds better in one-to one context.
+The parent really don’t play any part in the actual therapy; however their assistance is vital if dealing with childhood obesity.
 Parents are encouraged to observe and understand the therapeutic process that is being administered.